• Pink flowers blooming in the leaf axils and surrounded by green leaves.

 Impact

-High densities of honeysuckles can suppress native plant and timber regeneration and form monocultures.
-Ecosystem richness and density of tree seedlings are substantially reduced in honeysuckle infestations.
-This species can alter a habitat’s microclimate, by creating dense shade, depleting soil moisture and nutrients, and possibly releasing allelopathic chemicals that inhibit growth of other plants.
-It can be especially harmful to spring ephemerals, due to its early leafing.
+This species can alter a habitat’s microclimate, by creating dense shade, depleting soil moisture and nutrients, and possibly releasing allelopathic chemicals that inhibit the growth of other plants.
+It can be especially harmful to spring ephemerals due to early leafing.

 Prevention and management

-- Once established, Bell’s honeysuckle is difficult to control.
-For all management options, infestation sites will need to be monitored and treated repeatedly for 3- 5 years until the seedbanks and suckers are depleted.
+• Once established, Bell’s honeysuckle is difficult to control.
+For all management options, infestation sites must be monitored and treated repeatedly for 3- 5 years until seedbanks and suckers are depleted.

-- Do not plant invasive honeysuckle species as an ornamental and eradicate existing plants on your property.
-There are native species which can be planted as alternatives, you can find a list of them in the MIPN Landscape Alternatives brochure.
+• Do not plant invasive honeysuckle species as ornamentals and remove existing plants on your property.
+Native species can be planted as alternatives.
+A list of alternatives is available in the MIPN Landscape Alternatives brochure.

-- Young plants can be pulled by hand.
-Mature plants can be removed by using a weed wrench tool or by repeated cutting.
-Keep in mind that physical removal in this manner can disturb soils and result in reinvasion or resprouting of honeysuckles and other exotics.
+• Young plants can be pulled by hand.
+Mature plants can be removed using a weed wrench tool or by repeated cutting.
+Keep in mind that physical removal can disturb soils and may result in reinvasion or resprouting of honeysuckles and other exotics.

-- Prescribed burning can be an effective tool to control infestations in combination with other techniques.
+• Prescribed burning can be an effective tool when used in combination with other techniques.
 Spring burning will kill seedlings and the tops of mature plants.
-Make sure to contact the Minnesota Department of Natural Resources to learn more about control burning practices and regulations.
+Make sure to contact the Minnesota Department of Natural Resources to learn more about controlled burning practices and regulations.